 APPN is an open standard.
 The end node architecture was published in 1991, the network node architecture in 1993.
 Also in 1993, IBM established the APPN Implementers' Workshop (AIW), to foster high-quality APPN implementations from a variety of vendors.
-Since then it has grown to include more than 50 companies.
-Recent APPN developments, including Dependent LU Requester/Server (DLUR/S) - which defines a technique for routing dependent LU traffic such as 3270 data stream natively across an APPN network - and HPR, have all been developed in consultation with and approved by the AIW.
+Some of the more recent APPN developments, including Dependent LU Requester/Server (DLUR/S) - which defines a technique for routing dependent LU traffic such as 3270 data stream natively across an APPN network - and HPR, were developed in consultation with and approved by the AIW.
 IBM continues to evolve SNA and APPN according to requirements identified not just by IBM but also by our customers and by most major networking vendors.